jamesloper/blog/_posts/2021-08-20-fastest-way-to-calculate-distance-between-two-coordinates.md

 categories: javascript, web, algorithm
 ---

 I'm always facing the problem of calculating the distance between two points over the surface of the Earth.
-This calculation involves some trigonometry a bit more complex than the planar one we all studied in high school, we are talking about spherical trigonometry, and the first thing that pops up is the haversine function.
+So let's dive into the various ways you can do that.

 <!--more-->